• Home»

 How much does Nevada LLC annual compliance cost?

-The Annual List filing fee is $150, and the State Business License renewal fee is $200.
+The state’s annual report filing fee is $150, and the state business license renewal fee is $200.
 Together, the minimum compliance cost is $350 per year.

-What happens if I miss my Nevada LLC compliance deadline?
+What happens if my Nevada LLC misses its compliance deadline?

-You will be charged late penalties and risk losing good standing with the state.
+Your Nevada LLC will be charged penalties and risk losing good standing with the state.
 Continued non-compliance can result in administrative dissolution.

 Can I reinstate a dissolved Nevada LLC?